 - All employees.
-Eligible employees are: Please see negotiated contracts for details on eligibility per group. - Some employees.
-Eligible employees include those that work at least 30 hours/week.
+Eligible employees are: - Some employees.
+Eligible employees are:

 With respect to dependents:

 - We do offer coverage.
 Eligible dependents are: legal spouse, dependent children up to the age of 26, physically or mentally disabled children (must meet plan criteria) beyond age 26. - We do not offer coverage. - If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.